shivannis/xandr-docs-public/xandr-docs/articles/bidders/vast-check.md

 **Video duration is undefined**

+What it means:

+The duration information for the video creative is missing or invalid.
+A creative must have a duration declared to be eligible to serve on the Open Exchange.
+If your creative has a duration but you are seeing this error, the duration format may be invalid.
+Durations must be in the "00:00:00" format.
+Actions to take:

 **Actions to take:**

 - Click **Run check again** button to initiate the re-scanning of the creative XML document.